BrainStormYourWayIn/sierra/README.md

 The `title()` function at the start is mandatory, since it commences the HTML and the CSS file, which is created in the working directory upon execution.

-You can create custom tag functions with @tag and @CmTag with just three lines of code.
+You can create custom tag functions with @tag and @CmTag.
 Say you want to create a function for &lt;meta&gt;:

 ```python
 @tag